 Configure Network Settings on the Server Core with PowerShell

 Now you need to configure network settings using PowerShell (by default, Windows is configured to receive an IP address from DHCP).
-Display a list of network adapters:
+List the available network adapters:

 Get-NetIPConfiguration

-) you want to change and set a new IP address and DNS servers:
+) that needs to be changed, then you want to change and set a new IP address and DNS servers:

 New-NetIPaddress -InterfaceIndex 4 -IPAddress 192.168.1.100 -PrefixLength 24 -DefaultGateway 192.168.1.1